fjcalzado/Asynchronous-Javascript/readme.md

     e => console.log(`Error catched:  ${e}`));
 ```

-In order to avoid verbosity, we can express chained promises in a shorter way by using `catch(rejectCallback)` to catch whatever rejection occurs in any of the chained promises. `catch(rejectCallback)` is an equivalent form of `.then(null, rejectCallback)`.
+In order to avoid verbosity, we can express chained promises in a shorter way by using `.catch(rejectCallback)` to catch whatever rejection occurs in any of the chained promises. `catch(rejectCallback)` is an equivalent form of `.then(null, rejectCallback)`.
 Only one `catch()` statement is needed at the end of a promise chain:

 ```js
 fetch(document.URL.toString())